inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Code quality

-Code formatting was done using `Black` formatter, which assured the quality.
+Code formatting was done using `Black` formatter, which assured the readability.
+The code quality was assured by using the best practices desribed above, the fault tolerance is achieved by the error handling.